Adopted: March 2001 Revised: June 2020

 3. Why do I not receive full representation as the Respondent?

-The Union cannot argue both sides of the harassment equation.
-If a set of allegations could constitute harassment, then the Employer has a responsibility to deal with it effectively.
+The Union cannot argue both sides of the workplace harassment/violence equation.
+If a set of allegations could constitute workplace harassment/violence, then the Employer has a responsibility to deal with it effectively.
 The Union’s ability to hold the Employer to that important responsibility is most effective where we provide representation to a Complainant.
-We cannot, on the one hand, say that the allegations constitute harassment, while on the other hand, say they do not.
+We cannot, on the one hand, say that the allegations constitute workplace harassment/violence, while on the other hand, say they do not.
 At the end of the day, the grievance/complaint process is a fact-gathering exercise to determine if the allegations are supported.
-Because of this, we can still play a role for you by giving you information about the process and to monitor the Employer while it investigates the allegations.
+Because of this, we can still support you by giving you information about the process and by monitoring the Employer while it investigates the allegations.